dmcg/book/manuscript/Chapter_01_Spike.md

 -*/
 ~~~

-which is to say the source, as translate does nothing to it.
-The test fails, as there was no approved contents to compare with the actual - we can make it pass by approving the content with
+which is what we `assertApproved`.
+The test fails, as there was no approved content to compare with the actual.
+We can make it pass by approving the content with

 ```bash
 cp 'CodeExtractorTests.writes_a_markdown_file_from_Kotlin_file.actual' 'CodeExtractorTests.writes_a_markdown_file_from_Kotlin_file.approved'